-- (a) Includes employees located in China, the United Kingdom, the United Arab Emirates and throughout the United States. - (b) Includes seven part-time employees and 11 employees on short-term contracts as of December 31, 2015.
+(a) Includes employees located in China, the United Kingdom, the United Arab Emirates and throughout the United States.

 None of our employees are covered by a collective bargaining agreement, and we believe that we maintain excellent employee relations.

 In addition to the above, as of December 31, 2015, we had 411 employees primarily located in Miami, Florida and Goodyear, Arizona relating to AeroTurbine, a subsidiary we acquired as part of the ILFC Transaction.